iO-Academy/intro-to-python/README.md

 Clone this repo and checkout this branch

 #### Step 2:
-Move the `docker-compose.yml` file to where ever your python application files are
+Move the `docker-compose.yml` file to where ever your python application files are or where you would like them to be

 #### Step 3:
 Run `docker-compose up` from that folder on the command line